 A Swiss subsidiary of the Company maintains unsecured lines of credit with an unspecified length of time with a Swiss bank.
-As of January 31, 2013 and 2012, these lines of credit totaled 10 million Swiss francs for both periods, with dollar equivalents of \$11.0 million and \$10.9 million, respectively.
-As of January 31, 2013 and 2012, there were no borrowings against these lines.
-As of January 31, 2013, two European banks and a bank in Dubai have guaranteed obligations to third parties on behalf of two of the Company's foreign subsidiaries in the amount of \$2.3 million in various foreign currencies.
+As of January 31, 2014, these lines of credit totaled 5 million Swiss francs with a dollar equivalent of \$5.5 million.
+As of January 31, 2013, these lines of credit totaled 10 million Swiss francs with dollar equivalents of \$11.0 million.
+As of January 31, 2014 and 2013, there were no borrowings against these lines.

+As of January 31, 2014, two European banks and a Canadian bank have guaranteed obligations to third parties on behalf of three of the Company's foreign subsidiaries in the amount equivalent to \$1.5 million in various foreign currencies.

-For the fiscal year ending January 31, 2014, the Company anticipates paying four quarterly dividends totaling \$0.20 per share of common stock and class A common stock, or approximately \$5.0 million based on the current number of outstanding shares.
-For the year ended January 31, 2013, the Company paid four quarterly dividends totaling \$0.20 per share of common stock and class A common stock, or approximately \$5.0 million based on the current number of outstanding shares and two special dividends of \$0.50 and \$0.75 per share of common stock and class A common stock, or approximately \$31.6 million based on the current number of outstanding shares.
-The Company paid quarterly cash dividends totaling \$0.12 per share, or approximately \$3.0 million, for the year ended January 31, 2012.
-No cash dividends were paid in fiscal 2011.
+The Company paid cash dividends of \$0.26 per share or approximately \$6.6 million for fiscal 2014.
+The Company paid cash dividends of \$1.45 per share or approximately \$36.7 million for fiscal 2013, which included two special cash dividends of \$0.50 and \$0.75 per share of common stock and class A common stock.
+The Company paid cash dividends of \$0.12 per share, or approximately \$3.0 million for fiscal 2012.

-On March 20, 2013, the Board approved the payment of a cash dividend on April 16, 2013 in the amount of \$0.05 per share of the Company's outstanding common stock and class A common stock held by shareholders of record as of the close of business on April 2, 2013.
-However, the decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.
+On March 26, 2014, the Board approved an increase in the Company's quarterly cash dividend to \$0.10 for each share of the Company's outstanding common stock and class A common stock.
+This dividend will be paid on April 21, 2014 to all shareholders of record as of the close of business on April 7, 2014.
+The decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.